christophihl/startupengineer/content/_repos/dat_sci/12_ml_dl.md

 Moreover, it’s often important to understand the ML model that you’ve trained on a global scale, and also to zoom into local regions of your data or your predictions and derive local explanations.
 Global interpretations help us understand the inputs and their entire modeled relationship with the prediction target, but global interpretations can be highly approximate in some cases.
 Local interpretations help us understand model predictions for a single row of data or a group of similar rows.

 This session demonstrates how to use the lime package (`install.packages("lime")`) to perform local interpretations of ML models.
-This will not focus on the theoretical and mathematical underpinnings but, rather, on the practical application of using lime.
+This session will not focus on the theoretical and mathematical underpinnings but, rather, on the practical application of using lime.

 The following video gives a good explanation of lime: